AntonAzer/House-Price-Predictor/README.md

 Sparse-Data (mentioned above): while converting the text-form data like name of the street into numbering data to the model it becomes a lot of columns that contains zeros (sparse data), and ordinary Regression Tree deal with it randomly
 ,but XG. uses better algo in this case.

+## More
+For more of Kaggle competition take a look at real-world actual challenge and how I model it [LLM Classification Finetuning](https://www.kaggle.com/code/antonazer/llm-prob?scriptVersionId=347357348).